raspberrypilearning/looping-sprites/en/step_1.md

 ## Introduction
 You're going to create a project to try and change someone's mood using sprites that move over a backdrop.
 You will choose a theme for your project such as relaxing, energising, funny, inspiring or something else - it's your choice.
-You will invent an algorithm for each of the sprites you choose.

 ## Skills you should have
 To complete ths Looping sprites project you need to have the following skills which you will have learnt when completing [Butterfly garden](https://learning-admin.raspberrypi.org/en/projects/butterfly-garden):